Warrant sale

 A warrant sale was a statutory means of collecting debts in Scotland until 2001.
 Legal procedure for warrant sales was governed by the Debtors (Scotland) Act 1987.
-The practice was controversial, those who opposed it were concerned that it affected the poorest section of society who genuinely were unable to pay a debt, others claimed the legislation was needed to ensure people paid their debts.
+The practice was controversial.
+Those who opposed it were concerned that it affected the poorest section of society who genuinely were unable to pay a debt, but others claimed the legislation was needed to ensure people paid their debts.

-It became a contentious political issue in the late 1980s, when Scottish councils used the legislation against an ever-increasing number of Community Charge defaulters.
-This involved councils applying for a warrant from the local court to collect the money owed by non-payers.
-Sheriff officers (private companies, even though their title suggests they are court employees) were the choice of the local authorities to collect the outstanding debts.
-Under the 1987 act, the debt collectors were permitted to enter a debtor's home and poind (put a value on) items, which would be subject to a later, auction under warrant (warrant sale).
+It became a contentious political issue in the late 1980s, when Scottish councils used the legislation against an ever-increasing number of Community Charge defaulters, which involved councils applying for a warrant from the local court to collect the money owed by non-payers.
+Sheriff officers (private companies even though their title suggests they are court employees) were the choice of the local authorities to collect the outstanding debts.
+Under the 1987 act, debt collectors were permitted to enter a debtor's home and poind (put a value on) items, which would be subject to a later auction under warrant (warrant sale).

 The practice was abolished when Tommy Sheridan, MSP, of the Scottish Socialist Party, introduced a private member's bill in 2001, and the Scottish Parliament voted to remove the legislation from Scots law under the Abolition of Poindings and Warrant Sales Act 2001.

-In July 2022, MSP Jackie Baillie accused the Scottish government of attempting to reintroduce warrant sales as part of the Moveable Transactions Bill.
+In July 2022, Jackie Baillie, MSP, accused the Scottish government of attempting to reintroduce warrant sales as part of the Moveable Transactions Bill.